 The ankle collar on the shoe surrounds your ankle and provides stability.
 The ankle collar is often overlooked but should be noteworthy in your search for well-fitting running shoes.
 Depending on the shoe, it could either be stiff or flexible.
 It is usually best to search for a stiff ankle collar.

 If you are an avid runner, your risk of falls or sprained ankles may be higher.
-Your ankles have more protection from an injury with a stiff ankle collar.
+This is because your ankles have more protection from an injury with a stiff ankle collar.

-Next time you are shopping, try to press on the inside of the ankle collar with your hand.
+Next time you shop, try pressing on the inside of the ankle collar with your hand.
 Please note how much cushion it has, besides how soft or plush it may feel.
 The softer it is, the less likely you will get wounds like blisters.
-Try to keep the ankle collar in mind—it will benefit your feet in the long run.
+Keep the ankle collar in mind—it will benefit your feet in the long run.

 Heel Counter –